 FOR FURTHER INFORMATION CONTACT:

-Respondents/affected entities: Electric utilities, Industrial sources, and other persons.
+Respondents/affected entities: Electricity generating plants, industrial sources, and other persons.

 Frequency of response: On occasion, quarterly, and annually.

 Total estimated burden: 1,873,880 hours (per year).
 Burden is defined at 5 CFR 1320.03(b).

 Total estimated cost: $276,159,952 (per year), includes $139,339,770 annualized capital or operation & maintenance costs.

 Changes in Estimates: There is a decrease of 249,525 hours in the total estimated respondent burden compared with the ICR currently approved by OMB.
 The decrease is principally due to source retirements, which have both reduced the estimated overall number of affected sources and shifted the estimated mix of monitoring methodologies used.
 The other factors contributing to the decrease in burden are reductions in the estimated numbers of allowance transfer and deduction submissions, expected opt-in sources, and allowance auction bids.